Cykyrios/Godot360/readme.md

 Note that the resolution export applies to all six cameras, as well as the clip_near and clip_far properties.
 I recommend not changing the Camera360's own clip planes nor its FoV as they have no effect.

 ## Demo controls
-The included demo allows you to change projections and display an overlay of the original cameras:
+The included demo allows you to change lenses (projections) and display an overlay of the original cameras:
-* P switches to the next projection
+* L switches to the next lens/projection
 * G toggles the grid overlay
 * Use Numpad +/- or the mouse wheel to change the horizontal FoV in increments of 5°
 * Click the left or right mouse buttons to make the camera spin either direction